zalun/school-plan-app/Tutorial_scrapbook_part1.md

 8. Now let's export the app as a native Android APK so we can see it working on that platform.
 Add the platform and get Cordova to build the apk file, with the following two commands:<pre>cordova platform add android cordova platform build android</pre>

-9. The apk is build in ```school-plan/platforms/android/ant-build/SchoolPlan-debug.apk``` — test this by...(CHRIS - WHAT'S THE BEST WAY TO DO THIS?)
+9. The apk is build in ```school-plan/platforms/android/ant-build/SchoolPlan-debug.apk``` — read the [Cordova Android Platform Guide](http://cordova.apache.org/docs/en/3.6.0/guide_platforms_android_index.md.html#Android%20Platform%20Guide) for more details on how to test this.

 ![Stage1 Result Screenshot